wright-io/eno-2-1/README.md

 The application includes special handling for mobile devices:

-- **Background Audio Playback**: The app uses the MediaSession API to enable background audio playback on iOS devices, allowing the music to continue playing even when the screen is locked or the app is in the background.
+- **Background Audio Playback**: The app uses a hybrid approach combining the MediaSession API with a silent HTML5 Audio element to enable background audio playback on iOS devices, allowing the music to continue playing even when the screen is locked or the app is in the background.
+This implementation:
+  - Overcomes iOS's automatic suspension of Web Audio API contexts when the screen locks
+  - Maintains the audio session using a silent, looping HTML5 Audio element
+  - Provides media controls on the lock screen via the MediaSession API

   This feature is supported in:
   - Safari on iOS 15+
   - Chrome on Android 57+
   - Firefox on Android 82+